iLLeniumStudios/remote-crc-setup/README.md

 # remote-crc-setup

-Allows you to setup a remote crc cluster
+Allows you to setup a remote crc cluster exposed at `https://console-openshift-console.apps.<local-ip>.nip.io`

 ## Minimum requirements